lluisalemanypuig/chesspebase/README.md

 - with 2 White rooks and a Black queen,
 - ...

-You just need to download a database file and feed it to the program.
-Supported databases
+The way this tool works is by loading first a database from a local file.
+We currently support the following databases
 - [lichess](https://database.lichess.org/#puzzles)

 ## Tools

 - [cli](/cli): the explorer can be used via a command line terminal.
-- [web](/web): the tool can be run as a web server with a backend.
+- [web](/web): the explorer can be run as a web server with a backend.

+See each subdirectory (by following the links) to read more about each tool.

 ## Building